sap-tutorials/Tutorials/tutorials/cp-aibus-dox-data-api-emp/cp-aibus-dox-data-api-emp.md

 >Be aware of the following Document Information Extraction trial account limitations:​

->- Maximum 40 uploaded documents per week​
+>- Maximum 40 uploaded document pages per week​ (the documents can have more than 1 page)

 >- Maximum 1 created `clientId`